molokiem/horiseon_challenge/README.md

 ## Usage

-The webpage contains information on different services they provide for clients, including Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
+The webpage's purpose is for potential clients to view and gain information about the Horizeon company.
+The page contains information on different services they provide, including Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
 It also contains the positive impacts that those services contribute to.
 Each service is separated in their own section, separated from the positive impacts in the side bar.

 ## Credits